molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 In this exercise we will convert the nucleotide sequences to their equivalent protein sequences and align these instead.
-Note that because we are running the alignment programs outside of SeaView, you will not be able to convert back to the original DNA sequences post alignment.
-If run through SeaView itself this can be done.
+Note that because we are running the alignment programs outside of our alignment viewers, you will not be able to convert back to the original DNA sequences post alignment.
+If this were to be run through SeaView or MEGA itself this could be done.

-* Return to the SeaView window with the unaligned 1ped.fasta sequences.
+* Return to the alignment viewer window with the unaligned 1ped.fasta sequences.
-* Click *Props > View as proteins*
+* Click *Props > View as proteins* (SeaView) or select Translated Protein Sequences in the main alignment window (MEGA)
-* Click *File > Save prot alignment* and save the file as *1ped_aa.fasta* with Fasta as the file format
+* Click *File > Save prot alignment* (SeaView) or *Data > Export alignment* (MEGA) and save the file as *1ped_aa.fasta* with Fasta as the file format
 * Transfer this file to the _MSAlab_ folder on the remote machine
 * Run an iterative alignment in MAFFT by using the